 Who is participating with AccessVA?

-The current participating VA application partners are AVA, Benefits Integration Platform (BIP), Box, Community Care Referrals and Authorization (CCR&A), Direct Upload, Education Development Management System (EDMS), eScreening, Fiduciary Accountings Submission Tool (FAST), IAM Invitation Service, iMove - Approver Portal, iMove - Employee Portal, iMove - Expense Portal, Life Insurance Online Policy Access, Million Veteran Program (MVP), My HealtheVet (MHV), PAWS Portal, Prosthetics Vendor Portal, QuickSubmit, Remote Order Entry System (ROES), Service-Disabled Veterans Insurance (S-DVI), Stakeholder Enterprise Portal (SEP), Sports4Vets, Stipends4Vets for Certifying Officials, VA Loan Electronic Reporting Interface Reengineering (VALERI-R), VA Salesforce SQUARES (SQUARES), Vet Sports Reporting, VetBiz Portal (VetBiz), Veterans Identification Card (VIC), Veteran Patient Statement, Veteran Travel Claim Entry, VHIC Self-Service, and yourIT.
+The current participating VA application partners are AVA, Benefits Integration Platform (BIP), Box, Community Care Referrals and Authorization (CCR&A), Direct Upload, Education Development Management System (EDMS), eScreening, Fiduciary Accountings Submission Tool (FAST), Kahua, IAM Invitation Service, iMove - Approver Portal, iMove - Employee Portal, iMove - Expense Portal, Life Insurance Online Policy Access, Million Veteran Program (MVP), My HealtheVet (MHV), PAWS Portal, Prosthetics Vendor Portal, QuickSubmit, Remote Order Entry System (ROES), Stakeholder Enterprise Portal (SEP), Source Track, Sports4Vets, Stipends4Vets for Certifying Officials, VA Caregiver Support Program, VA Life Insurance (VALife), VA Loan Electronic Reporting Interface Reengineering (VALERI-R), VA Salesforce SQUARES (SQUARES), Vet Sports Reporting, VetBiz Portal (VetBiz), Veterans Exposure Team - Health Outcomes Military Exposures (VET-HOME), Veterans Identification Card (VIC), Veteran Patient Statement, Veteran Travel Claim Entry, VHIC Self-Service, and yourIT.

 The participating credential-issuing partners are DoD DS Access (via DS Logon), ID.me, LOGIN.GOV, and My HealtheVet.
 Government-issued smartcards such as DoD's Common Access Card (CAC) and VA's Personal Identity Verification (PIV) Card are also accepted.
 You may learn more about these Sign-In Partners on our Sign-In Partners page.

 The following is a matrix of which credentials are supported by which applications: